 How to communicate the value of marketing and calculate marketing’s contribution to the sales pipeline

 How to do these calculations automatically with our free calculator

 If you’re like many other marketing leaders, you’ve found yourself in an uncomfortable situation where you’ve just presented your latest updates to the rest of the senior leadership team, only to receive a reaction of confusion and blank stares.

 “It’s great to hear about all the engagement on social… and the team sure has sent out a lot of emails, but how do we know if that’s good or not?
 How do we know it’s working?”

 If you’re in this situation, you’ve failed to properly communicate marketing’s contribution towards business results.
 Even worse – you might not even know what marketing’s contribution actually is.

 Marketing leaders who have fallen victim to this scenario can learn from their counterparts in sales.
 When joining a monthly or quarterly review, sales leaders will typically report out on pipeline metrics that show progress towards pre-determined revenue goals and quotas.
 They speak the language everyone seems to understand and care about: the language of money.

 So how can you turn things around and start communicating marketing’s true value?
-The first step is to establish the right funnel targets.
-To do this, you need to gather a few inputs.
+Let’s take a look.

 Once you’ve gathered these inputs and determined your KPI’s, you can take it a step further to break down the marketing funnel in greater detail.